 This can be achieved in a number of ways:

 - IIS Rewrite rule (see How to configure a redirect using the IIS URL Rewrite module)

 - HTTP Proxy forwarding rule

-Decide which users should be able to administer SquaredUp and make them SCOM admins (How do SCOM roles and permissions affect what users can do in SquaredUp?).
+Decide which users should be able to administer SquaredUp and make them SCOM admins (How do SCOM roles affect what users can do in SquaredUp?).

 Configure the navigation bar